ziap/2048-ai/README.md

 python -m http.server 8080
 ```
  and access the AI via http://localhost:8080.
 You can change 8080 to any port number.

+## Protential Improvements
+ - Fix bugs in search algorithm.
+ - Retune evaluation function.
+ - Use TD Learning to train a n-tuple network for evaluation.

 # License
  This app is licensed under the MIT license.